-In turbulent economic times like these, you may be tempted to do something drastic – like cutting the contribution to your retirement plan or even pulling out of the market altogether.
+In turbulent economic times, you may be tempted to do something drastic such as cutting the contribution to your retirement plan or even pulling out of the market altogether.

 Although dollar cost averaging is a good method for long-term investing without having to navigate market fluctuations, you aren’t guaranteed a profit or protected from loss in a declining market.